Chomenor/ioef-cmod/README.md

   BUILD_GAME_QVMS         - build the game qvms
   BUILD_STANDALONE        - build binaries suited for stand-alone games

-  USE_ARCHLESS_FILENAMES  - don't include the architecture in binary filenames USE_RENDERER_DLOPEN     - build and use the renderer in a library USE_OPENAL              - use OpenAL where available USE_OPENAL_DLOPEN       - link with OpenAL at runtime
+  USE_RENDERER_DLOPEN     - build and use the renderer in a library USE_OPENAL              - use OpenAL where available USE_OPENAL_DLOPEN       - link with OpenAL at runtime